craigbuckler/oldclink/src/pages/apartment-2-flat/#index.md

     <img src="[root]images/preview/flat-view-1.jpg" alt="The Old Clink Flat lounge sea view" class="preview" />
   </a>

-  <figcaption>while listening to the sounds of the sea and watching the dolphins and otters</figcaption>
+  <figcaption>while listening to the sounds of the sea and watching the fish, dolphins and otters</figcaption>

 </figure>